Data Processing Addendum

 5.1 Maze security obligations

 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Maze shall, in relation to Customer Personal Data, implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
 Details of Maze's technical and organizational security measures are set out in Annex 2.
+You acknowledge and agree that you have reviewed the security measures listed in Annex 2 and satisfied yourself that they are sufficient for your purposes.

 Upon your reasonable request, Maze shall make available all information as Maze (acting reasonably) considers appropriate in the circumstances to demonstrate its compliance with this DPA.